chpc-tech-eval/scc/tutorial4/README.md

 > [!NOTE]
 > Should you have any difficulties running the above configuration, use the alternative process below to deploy your monitoring stack.
 Click on the heading to reveal content.

+## Going Beyond
+Now having set up a dashboard for monitoring your headnode, figure out what to do to add your compute node(s) into your existing dashboard so that you're able to monitor them as well.

 ## Legacy Approach
 <details>